-THE PURPOSE OF THIS ESSAY has been to argue that a viable Marxist theory of the state depends on the rejection of the idea of a conscious, politically directive, ruling class.
-By remining to Marx's suggestions that the historical process untolds "behind the backs" of the actors (including the rulingclass actors), it is possible to locate the structural mechanisms that shape the workings of the capitalist state.
-These mechamany operate independently of any political consciousness on the part of the ruling class.
+The purpose of this essay has been to argue that a viable Marxist theory of the state depends on the rejection of the idea of a conscious, politically directive ruling class.
+By returning to Marx's suggestions that the historical process unfolds "behind the backs" of the actors (including the ruling-class actors), it is possible to locate the structural mechanisms that shape the workings of the capitalist state.
+These mechanisms operate independently of any political consciousness on the part of the ruling class.
 Instead, capitalist rationality emerges out of the three-sided relationship among capitalists, workers, and state managers.

-The structural position of state managers forces them to achieve some consciousness of what It necessary to maintain the viability of the social order.
-It is this consciousness that explains both the reluctance of state managers to offend business confidence, and their capacity to intionalize a capitalist society.
-However, the fact of consciousnew does not imply control over the historical process.
-State managers are able to act only in the terrain that is marked out by the intersection of two factors-the intensity of class struggle and the level of economic activity.
+The structural position of state managers forces them to achieve some consciousness of what is necessary to maintain the viability of the social order.
+It is this consciousness that explains both the reluctance of state managers to offend business confidence, and their capacity to rationalize a capitalist society.
+However, the fact of consciousness does not imply control over the historical process.
+State managers are able to act only in the terrain that is marked out by the intersection of two factors - the intensity of class struggle and the level of economic activity.

-this framework has implications for a wide range of theoneural and political questions.
-One of the most critical of these concerns capitalism's capacity to overcome its current reconomic difficulties.
-Analysts on the left have predicted that the torward-looking segment of the American ruling class will lavor a further extension of the state's role in regulating the economy as a means to solve the problems of stagflation.8 This perspective exaggerates the capacity of capitalism to reform itself in "normal" periods, and is unable to account, for example, for the inability of British capitalism to rationalize Huelf during the long period of decline since the nineteenfittics.
-The framework developed here predicts that while the working class and the state managers themselves might favor an expansion of state intervention, business confidence will ellectively veto such changes.
-It is therefore quite possible that the American economy will continue in its present state of offinin for many years to come.
+This framework has implications for a wide range of theoretical and political questions.
+One of the most critical of these concerns capitalism's capacity to overcome its current economic difficulties.
+Analysts on the Left have predicted that the forward-looking segment of the American ruling class will favor a further extension of the state's role in regulating the economy as a means to solve the problems of stagflation.
+This perspective exaggerates the capacity of capitalism to reform itself in "normal" periods, and is unable to account, for example, for the inability of British capitalism to rationalize itself during the long period of decline since the 1950s.

+The framework developed here predicts that while the working class and the state managers themselves might favor an expansion of state intervention, business confidence will effectively veto such changes.
+It is therefore quite possible that the American economy will continue in its present state of crisis for many years to come.